celery/celery/docs/configuration.rst

 ``worker_autoreloader``
 ~~~~~~~~~~~~~~~~~~~~~~~

-Name of the autoreloader class used by the worker to reload
+Name of the auto-reloader class used by the worker to reload
 Python modules and files that have changed.

 Default is: ``celery.worker.autoreload:Autoreloader``.